John Joseph Murphy: Biography

 Murphy ran unsuccessfully as a Liberal candidate in the 1966 provincial election and again in a by-election in 1970.
-Elected to St. John's City council in 1973, he became deputy mayor.
+Elected to St. John's City council in 1973, receiving the highest number of votes, he became deputy mayor.
 In 1977, he ran unsuccessfully against incumbent mayor Dorothy Wyatt, but defeated her in 1981.
-He won by acclamation in 1985, did not run in the 1990 election, but was elected for again in 1993, and retired from city politics in 1997 after losing his bid for re-election as Mayor.
+He won by acclamation in 1985, did not run in the 1990 election, but was elected again in 1993, He retired from city politics in 1997 after losing his bid for re-election as Mayor.

-During his tenure on council Murphy was successful in restoring downtown residential properties by lobbying federal and provincial governments for home improvement funds.
-The city also began a housing program which won several national awards.
-In 1990 Murphy tried to convince the provincial government to expand the city's boundaries to include Mount Pearl, Paradise, Conception Bay South and Wedgewood Park.